rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/Component-Life-Cycle/componentWillReceiveProps.md

 ```

 One more caveat — componentWillReceiveProps is not called on initial render.
 I mean technically the component is receiving props, but there aren’t any old props to compare to, so… doesn’t count.

+Unlike the other methods in the Mounting phase, not all our Update phase methods are called every time.
+For example, we will skip componentWillReceiveProps() if the Update is triggered by just a state change.